 How to get from Copenhagen to Malmo

-With the Oresund Bridge connecting Denmark and Sweden with both railway and road connection.
+The Oresund Bridge connects Denmark and Sweden with both railway and road connections.
 With its nearly 8 kilometers, it’s Europe’s longest combined rail and road bridge which makes it no excuse not to go on a Malmo day trip from Copenhagen.

 Copenhagen to Malmo by train

-You can buy tickets at the ticket office or in the ticket machines at the train station.
-They don’t need to be validated before entering the train as they already have the date printed on them.
+You can buy tickets at the ticket office or in the ticket machines at the train station or book online in advance.
+The tickets don’t need to be validated before entering the train as they already have the date printed on them.

 Copenhagen to Malmo by bus